 Damage Reduction: classical vampires are notable for their considerable resistance to conventional injury.
-While not quite immune to such, they seem to easily shrug off attacks that would readily kill a normal human, their applied force being reduced by -2 RS.
+While not quite immune to such, they seem to easily shrug off attacks that would readily kill a normal human, their applied force being reduced by -2 CS.
 This damage reduction applies to both physical and vampiric attacks used against a traditional vampire.

-Environmental Independence: as anti-life monstrosities, vampires only need to satisfy the limitations of their vampiric power in order to subsist.
+Environmental Independence: as anti-life monstrosities, vampires only need to satisfy the limitations of their vampiric power to subsist.
 In other words, while a conventional vampire must feed upon the blood of others to live, they no longer need - nor can they derive sustenance from - ordinary food or water, and no longer need to breathe to maintain their bodily functions.
 They generally still sleep during the day, however.

 Inherited Powers: some vampires, if their creator wields special non-vampiric capabilities, may also have them to some extent.
 This is especially the case if a progenitor vampire possessed mutant powers, psionic skills, or some sort of altered physique before his or her transformation.
 Powers like this must be determined on a case-per-case basis, but may well come in the form of the variant powers described below.